 As makeup artists (and makeup junkies), we tend to have tons of different shadows and palettes.
-Sometimes it’s nice to be able to remove products from containers in order to move them into a magnetic palette.
+Carrying all 20 palettes you own in your professional makeup kit is exhausting and inefficient.
+Sometimes, it’s nice to be able to remove products from containers in order to move them into a magnetic palette.
 A quick trick to remove a pan shadow from a container is to let your hair straightener heat up, then place your shadow onto the straightener for about 30 seconds…

 Once it has had time to heat up but not long enough to melt the packaging, lift the pan from the container with a butter knife.